 Russia has an extensive rail network.
 Long-distance trains connect most Russian towns and cities.
 Moscow and St Petersburg are linked by a high-speed train which completes the journey in about four hours.
-It’s best to arrange train tickets online well ahead of time, even though this may be the more expensive option.
-The alternative is standing in interminable early morning queues at train stations.
+It’s best to arrange train tickets online well ahead of time.
+Even though this may be the more expensive option, it saves time standing in queues.

 Train travel is the most comfortable means of travelling around Russia.
 However, pickpockets are known to operate on long-distance trains and expats should keep a close eye on their valuables at all times.

 The Trans-Siberian Express

 Russia is home to the Trans-Siberian Express, a network of railways linking Russia to China, Mongolia and North Korea.
 There are three routes traversing Siberia from Moscow, accommodating the longest rail trip in the world.
-The main terminals for the Trans-Siberian Express are Moscow, Beijing and Vladivostok, and there is also a weekly connection from Moscow to Pyongyang.
+The main terminals for the Trans-Siberian Express are Moscow, Beijing and Vladivostok, and there's also a weekly connection from Moscow to Pyongyang.

 The Trans-Siberian proper travels from Moscow to Vladivostok.
 It then links with the Trans-Mongolian Express from Moscow to Beijing via Ulaanbaatar and the Trans-Manchurian Express which travels through Siberia and Chinese Manchuria to Beijing.
 Tickets can be purchased through a travel agent, online or at the relevant train station.

 Minibus shuttle taxis known as marshrutka can normally carry about 16 passengers and travel set routes in towns and cities.
-They are usually numbered the same way as the buses they share routes with, and the route is normally displayed on the front or side window of the vehicle.
+They're usually numbered the same way as the buses they share routes with.
+Routes are normally displayed on the front or side window of the vehicle.
 To get on an approaching marshrutka, just wave it down like an ordinary taxi.

 Ride-sharing services and apps are readily available in most Russian cities.
-These are a good option for expats who cannot speak the local language and want to avoid miscommunications with taxi drivers.
+These are a good option for expats who can't speak the local language and want to avoid miscommunications with taxi drivers.